Our categories

 How to apply Lexan bodywork paint?

-Here is a complete and detailed tutorial on the different steps, techniques and products used to paint a miniature bodywork with Lexan paint for RC modeling.
-The decoration and personalization of radio-controlled vehicle bodies is done from the inside of this very special transparent and shiny plastic called Lexan.
-The application of specific paints for Lexan is mainly done with an airbrush and in certain special cases with a brush.
-As the application is done on the inside of the Lexan, the order of the different stages of a conventional paint application is reversed.
-I invite you to watch a complete tutorial video at the end of this article.
+This is a complete and detailed tutorial covering the different steps, techniques, and products used to paint a miniature body with Lexan paint for RC modeling.
+The design and customization of radio-controlled vehicle bodies are done on the inside of this unique, glossy, and transparent plastic called Lexan.
+The application of Lexan-specific paints is primarily done using an airbrush and, in some specific cases, a brush.
+Since the paint is applied to the inner side of the Lexan, the order of the steps in a conventional painting process is reversed.
+At the end of this article, I invite you to watch a full tutorial video.

 Summary of steps